seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 The primary design objective of Devito is to allow users to define complex matrix-free finite difference operators from high-level symbolic definitions, while employing automated code generation to create highly optimized low-level C code.
-For this urpose Devito uses the symbolic algebra package SymPy @Meurer17 to facilitate the automatic creation of derivative expressions, allowing the quick and efficient generation of high-order wave propagators with variable
+For this purpose Devito uses the symbolic algebra package SymPy @Meurer17 to facilitate the automatic creation of derivative expressions, allowing the quick and efficient generation of high-order wave propagators with variable